 Alfred Neville Lewis (1895–1972) was a South African artist.
 He was born in Cape Town, South Africa, and educated there and, later, at the Slade School of Art in London.

-His father was the Reverend A. J. S. Lewis, who on 4 October 1929, officially opened the Table Mountain Aerial Cableway.
+His father was the Reverend A. J. S. Lewis, who was Mayor of Cape Town, and on 4 October 1929, officially opened the Table Mountain Aerial Cableway.

 Neville married Theo Townshend a fellow student.
 He became a member of the New English Art Club in 1920.
 When his marriage broke up in 1922 his two sons Tom and David went to Cape Town where they were raised by their grandparents and his daughter Catherine stayed with his ex-wife.